Deconfinement from Thermal Tensor Networks: Universal CFT signature in (2+1)-dimensional $\mathbb{Z}_N$ lattice gauge theory: Results

 We perform a similar comparison in the case of $N=3$ as shown in Fig.~\ref{fig:gu-wen}(b), where the Gu--Wen ratio is computed at $L=2^6$ and $L_{z}=3$.
 In the symmetry-broken phase, the Gu--Wen ratio clearly results in $X=3$.
 In the dual spin model, strong and weak coupling are interchanged, as we observed for $N=2$.
 We also see the Gu--Wen ratios approach a universal value at criticality, despite small deviations in their crossing points.

 We now move on to the case with $N=5$.
 For the original gauge theory, we observe a unique ground state in the strong coupling region and fivefold degeneracy in the weak coupling region.
 In contrast to the $\mathbb{Z}_{2}$ and $\mathbb{Z}_{3}$ theories, there is an intermediate-coupling region, where the Gu--Wen ratio is found to vary continuously and take nontrivial values, as shown in Fig.~\ref{fig:gu-wen}(c).
 Deep inside the intermediate-coupling region, the value of the Gu--Wen ratio is largely insensitive to the system volume, which is another typical signal of the BKT phase~\cite{Li:2020sbg}, in addition to the plateau of $c=1$ and characteristic values for the Luttinger parameter $K$ we observed in Fig~\ref{fig:Universaldataz5}.
 We further compare the transition points $\beta_{c,1}$ and $\beta_{c,2}$ estimated by Loop-TNR in Sec.~\ref{subsec:universal_data} with $X$ obtained from BW-TRG, as shown in Fig.~\ref{fig:gu-wen}(c).
 Since these $\beta_{c,1}$ and $\beta_{c,2}$ from Loop-TNR are estimated based on the dual spin representation, the behavior of $X$ in the dual spin model is more consistent with these transition points than the corresponding result obtained from the original gauge representation.
+Since we do not compare our results with a CFT prediction for the $N=5$ case, we briefly discuss the finite-bond-dimension effects.
+We have confirmed that our choice of $(\chi_{\rm TTNR},\chi_{\rm BW\text{-}TRG})=(90,120)$ is sufficiently large to suppress finite-bond-dimension effects associated with both the temporal and spatial bond dimensions in the dual spin model.
+In particular, we find that the value of the Gu--Wen ratio is well converged even inside the BKT phase as shown in Figure~\ref{fig:chittnrchitrgdependence}.
+For the case of original gauge theory, see Appendix~\ref{appendix:projector}.